Chat with us, powered by LiveChat

 Dallas is a city that takes its food seriously.
-From slow-smoked brisket that draws four-hour lines to late-night taco temples hidden in Oak Cliff strip malls, the DFW metroplex has quietly built one of the most exciting — and wonderfully weird — food scenes in America.
-But navigating a sprawling metro that stretches 60 miles across means you need a plan (and a designated driver) to truly experience the best bites.
-Therefore, we put together this insider's guide to Dallas's most unique eats — plus a party bus food-tour route that lets your whole crew feast without worrying about parking, traffic, or who's driving home from that third craft beer flight.
+From slow-smoked brisket that draws four-hour lines to late-night taco temples hidden in Oak Cliff strip malls, the DFW metroplex has quietly built one of the most exciting — and wonderfully weird — food scenes in America. but navigating a sprawling metro that stretches 60 miles across means you need a plan (and a designated driver) to truly experience the best bites. —, we put together this insider's guide to Dallas's most unique eats — plus a party bus food-tour route that lets your whole crew feast without worrying about parking, traffic, or who's driving home from that third craft beer flight.

 Ready to taste Dallas the right way?
 Book a party bus food tour with Dallas Party Ride and let us handle the logistics while you handle the brisket.